sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

 >You want to explore SAP Business Technology Platform without time constraints?
 See [Get an Account on SAP BTP to Try Out Free Tier Service Plans](btp-free-tier-account)

 You can use your SAP BTP trial account for up to 90 days in total.
-However, your trial account is suspended after 30 days but don't worry, you can easily extend that time by selecting **Extend Trial** in the popup window that appears once your trial account has been suspended.
+However, your trial account is suspended after 30 days, but don't worry, you can easily extend that time by selecting **Extend Trial** in the popup window that appears once your trial account has been suspended.
 After 90 days total, your trial account is deleted but you can always create a new account.
 For more information, see [Trial Accounts](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/046f127f2a614438b616ccfc575fdb16.html).

 All trial accounts are already using cloud management tools feature set B. See: [Cloud Management Tools — Feature Set Overview](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/caf4e4e23aef4666ad8f125af393dfb2.html).